§ Verifiable Public Registry v4 Specification

 § [MOD-PERM-MSG-9] Revoke Permission

-This method can only be called by a validator.
+This method can only be called:

 § [MOD-PERM-MSG-9-1] Revoke Permission parameters